WHAT WE DO

 CONSULTING

 THE OFFICE has an enormous well of experience in professional arts development, gained through working in and with organizations in music, dance, film, theater, and across the arts, as well as in commercial settings outside the cultural sector.
-We put this experience to use in developing strategies for cultural initiatives of every incarnation for venues, institutions, municipalities, and corporate clients.
+We put this experience to use in developing strategies for cultural initiatives of every incarnation for venues, institutions, municipalities, and corporate collaborators.
 Many of these engagements become ongoing relationships after the initial project is completed.
-Consulting clients past and present include MASS MoCA, Williams College, Arts Brookfield, the AMNH, and the Kennedy Center, among many others.
+Consulting collaborations past and present include MASS MoCA, Williams College, Arts Brookfield, the AMNH, and the Kennedy Center, among many others.
 While we’re versed in the language of arts consulting, our strength lies in the fact that we actively engage in the business of producing, programming, planning, and administering the arts at the highest level.
 We specialize in working with new institutions to help think through what their cultural platform will look like.
 An example of this is NYU Abu Dhabi, with whom we entered into a multi-year project to create a strategic business, artistic and operational plan for its yet-to-be-built Arts Center.
 This effort, shaped by the university’s need to reimagine what an arts center in this region could be, included writing the Arts Center’s mission, vision and values statement, designing its artistic program, and overseeing an executive search.

 CONVENING